LinumLabs/Alexandria/EthereumResearch/README.md

 # Index of standards

 ## Glossary
-The deffinitions for the various different ERC/ECR/EIP's categories.
+The definitions for the various ERC/ECR/EIP's categories.

 | Term | Definition |
 |-----:|:-----------|